jielixia/Assistive-device-for-obstacle-detection-for-the-visually-impaired/README.md

 # Converting Depth Image to Sound

-This end of studies' project is about converting a depht image into sound representation.
+This graduation project explores the transformation of depth images into auditory cues to assist blind and visually impaired individuals with obstacle detection and avoidance during walking.
-We try to improve the living conditions of blind people, especially when walking, by helping them to identify the obstacles they encounter in order to better avoid them.
-For this we will use a depth image, it is a representation of depth translated using the shade of gray.
-Indeed, the whiter the pixels, and therefore the gray level is 255, the closer the object they represent to the camera and vice versa.
+Depth images provide grayscale encodings of spatial information: the brighter a pixel (color value approaching 255 representing the color white), the closer the object is to the camera.
+Inversely, darker pixels indicate greater distance.

 ## To begin